Capidava: Tourism

-Capidava fortified settlement is a tourist attraction in Dobruja area, next to Hârşova and Histria.
-It can be reached through the road from Hârşova (E61), or the road from Cernavodă (Feteşti-Cernavodă).
+Capidava fortified settlement is a tourist attraction in Dobruja area, next to Hârșova and Histria.
+It can be reached through the road from Hârșova (E61), or the road from Cernavodă (Fetești-Cernavodă).

 Visitors can see the impressive precinct wall, the fortified settlement gate with a tower, the trajectory of the tower foundations in the shape of horseshoes.
 In the south part of the fortified settlement along 1/3 of its length one can see the foundation of the defensive wall and late fort, as well as the trajectory of the ditch protecting it.
-In this sector it was uncovered the building of the guards.
+In this sector was uncovered the building of the guards.
 Inside the fortified settlement one can look at several buildings raised around a private square, fitted with porches, as well as access paths and sewerage canals.
 Out of 8 dolia (doliare opus) - a general term for rough pottery artifacts, brick ones, tile ones, sewerage pipes - 3 were left.